Head to head

 Knolo wins

-True no-code.
-No nodes, no IF blocks, no expressions.
-You never see a graph unless you ask.
+Fully no-code.
+No nodes, no IF branches, no expressions.
+You never see a graph unless you ask for one.

 Low-code.
-The canvas is no-code-ish, but real workflows almost always need expressions and Code (JavaScript/Python) nodes.
+The canvas looks no-code but production workflows almost always need expressions and Code nodes.

 Knowledge that persists across runs